Trump’s tapped phone may be the largest White House breach ever: former official

-The President had been warned.
+The president had been warned.
 The New York Times now reports that American spy agencies have learned that China and Russia have been eavesdropping on President Trump’s personal calls to friends and colleagues from one of his iPhones, in an effort to influence U.S. policy.

-“This stunning revelation by the NYT is one that has sweeping ramifications for intelligence and the security of the American people,” said former White House chief information officer Theresa Payton in an email to Fast Company.
+“This stunning revelation by the NYT is one that has sweeping ramifications for intelligence and the security of the American people,” says former White House chief information officer Theresa Payton in an email to Fast Company.

 Trump reportedly has three iPhones, but only two of them are equipped with security features that have been added by the National Security Agency.
-One of the secure phones is strictly intended for tweeting, and only over WiFi networks.
+One of the secure phones is strictly intended for tweeting, and only over Wi-Fi networks.

-His third phone is said to be as un-secure as any regular iPhone.
-Former Administration officials said that in spite of their repeated warnings that spies might listen into his calls, Trump refused to give up the phone, and kept using it as usual.
-The President likes to keep his personal iPhone around reportedly because “he can store his contacts in it.”
+His third phone is said to be as unsecured as any regular iPhone.
+Former administration officials said that in spite of their repeated warnings that spies might listen into his calls, Trump refused to give up the phone, and kept using it as usual.
+The president likes to keep his personal iPhone around reportedly because “he can store his contacts in it.”

 From the Times report, written by Matthew Rosenberg and Maggie Haberman: